From books by pickup artists to instructional videos by porn stars, what is attractive to women is a dangerously misunderstood topic.

 - We all have both ME and WE energies.

-- When it comes to what women find sexually attractive, most woman want their man to display more ME energy that she does.
+- When it comes to what women find sexually attractive, most women want their partner to display more ME energy than she does.

 - It’s not the presence of WE energy that turns a woman off, it’s the absence of ME energy.

-- Above all, your job as a man is to make your woman feel safe enough to open up to the possibility of sex.
+- Above all, your job as a man is to make your partner feel safe enough to open up to the possibility of sex.

-- That heart-pounding, in-love feeling is probably fear.
+- That heart-pounding, in-love feeling is probably not love.
+It’s fear.

 - Help out with the damn housework already!

 If you want to learn more about how to be happier together, subscribe to my newsletter.